Have you just written your first book?

 Ulysses Press is another great option for first-time nonfiction writers.
 They publish cookbooks, books about crafts, healthy eating, pop culture, exercise, and senior fitness.
 Some of their titles include books like “The 100 Best Gluten-Free Recipes for Your Vegan Kitchen” by Kelly E. Keough and “Buddha in Your Backpack: Everyday Buddhism for Teens” by Franz Metcalf.

-They are currently accepting unsolicited submissions, but ask that you review their guidelines carefully, found here.
+They are currently accepting unsolicited submissions, but ask that you review their guidelines available on this page.
 They ask that you include a brief synopsis of your manuscript via email, a table of contents, one or two sample chapters, some information about yourself, who your intended audience is, and a few comparative titles that you think your book is similar to.

 15. Unnamed Press